The Master Maid: Synopsis

 A king's youngest son set out to seek his fortune and was hired by a giant.
 The first morning, the giant went out to bring his goats to pasture and ordered the son to clean out the stables and to not go into any of the rooms about the one where he slept.

 The prince being carried on the giant's shoulders.
 Illustration from Jacobs' version by John D. Batten (Europa's Fairy Book, 1916).

 The son disobeys and finds three pots bubbling with no fire, and one turns things into copper, the second into silver, and the third into gold.
 Past them, he finds, in one room, the Master Maid.
-She warns him that cleaning the stables as ordinary people do causes ten shovelfuls to fly back in for every one he takes out, but if he shovels with the handle, he will be able to do it.
+She warns him that cleaning the stables as ordinary people do causes ten shovelfuls to fly back in for every one he takes out.
+If he shovels with the handle, he will be able to do it.
 He talks with her the day long, and they agree to marry.
 In the evening, he set to his task.
 He finds that she is telling the truth, and succeeds.
 The giant accuses him of having spoken with the Master Maid and the prince denies it.

 The next day, the giant orders him to bring in a horse from pasture.
-The Master Maid warns him that it breathes fire, but if he uses a bit, hanging behind the door, he will succeed.
+The Master Maid warns him that it breathes fire, but if he uses a bit hanging behind the door, he will succeed.
 When he does, the giant accuses him of speaking with the Master Maid again, and the prince denies it.

 The third day, the giant orders him to go to Hell and get his fire tax.
-The Master Maid tells him the directions, and that he should ask for as much as he can carry.
+The Master Maid tells him the directions and that he should ask for as much as he can carry.
 He retrieves it, though the man who lets him says it was well that he did not ask for a horse-load.
-The giant accuses him of speaking with the Master Maid again, and the prince denies it.
+The giant accuses him of speaking with the Master Maid again and the prince denies it.

 The fourth day, the giant brings him to the Master Maid and orders her to kill him and make him into a stew.
 Then he lies down to sleep.
 The Master Maid cuts her finger and lets three drops of blood fall onto a stool.
 Then she puts all sorts of rubbish into a stew pot and sets it to stew.
-Taking a chest full of golddust, a lump of salt, a flask of water, a golden apple, and two golden chickens, she sets out with the prince.
+Taking a chest full of gold dust, a lump of salt, a flask of water, a golden apple, and two golden chickens, she sets out with the prince.
 They reach the sea and start sailing over it.

-The giant asks, three times, whether the stew is done, and the drops of blood answer him.
+The giant asks three times, whether the stew is done, and the drops of blood answer him.
 The third says that it is done.
 The giant gets up and tries some, and realizes what the Master Maid has done.